Vyral/base-template/_posts/2020-11-05-do-the-stats-say-were-in-a-sellers-paradise.md

 Lastly, the average price has jumped 5% in the last six months.
 Year over year, it’s gone from $374,000 to $393,000.&nbsp;

 Like I said, now is the time to list your home if you want to maximize your sale price.
 My team and I sell about 600 homes a year, so we’d love the opportunity to help you sell quickly and hassle-free.
-If you’d like to get started or have any other real estate questions, feel free to call or email me anytime.
+If you’d like to get started or have any other real estate questions, feel free to call or email me.
 I look forward to hearing from you.